Spring 2023

 - Organizers: Michael Fu, Management Science

-- Meeting Time: Not meeting Spring 2023, but may restart in Spring 2024
+- Meeting Time: Not meeting Spring 2024

 - Description: The focus of this RIT will be gradient-based stochastic optimization methodologies and applications, including techniques for stochastic gradient estimation in simulation and other data-driven settings.
 Other statistical ranking & selection approaches are also considered, as well as Markov decision processes and reinforcement learning.
 Potential application areas include queueing systems, manufacturing, supply chain management, and financial engineering.